-Ultrasonic homogenizing is a mechanical process to reduce small particles in a liquid so that they become uniformly small and evenly distributed.
-Hielscher offers ultrasonic homogenizers for application in lab and production scale.
+Ultrasonic homogenizers are powerful tools to mix and homogenize solid-liquid and liquid-liquid suspensions.
+Ultrasonic homogenization is a mechanical process to reduce particles in a liquid so that they become uniformly small and evenly distributed.
+Hielscher offers powerful ultrasonic homogenizers for application in lab and production scale.

-When ultrasonic processors are used as homogenizers, the objective is to reduce small particles in a liquid to improve uniformity and stability.
+Power Ultrasound for Particle Size Reduction: When ultrasonic homogeizers are are used for applications such as mixing, dispersing and emulsifying, the objective is to reduce small particles or droplets in a liquid or slurry to improve uniformity and stability of the mixture.
 These particles (disperse phase) can be either solids or liquids.
 A reduction in the mean diameter of the particles increases the number of individual particles.
 This leads to a reduction of the average particle distance and increases the particle surface area.
-The graphic (click for larger view) shows the correlation between individual particle diameter and total surface area.
+The graphic shows the correlation between individual particle diameter and total surface area.
 Surface area and average particle distance can influence the rheology of a liquid.

 If there is a difference in specific gravity between the particles and the liquid, the homogeneity of the mixture can influence the stability of the dispersion.
 If the particle size is similar for the majority of the particles, the tendency to agglomerate during settling or rising reduces, because the similar particles have a similar speed of rising or settling.

 The most common mechanism for homogenization is high pressure homogenization.
 There, liquid is pressed at high pressure (approx. 2000 barg) through a homogenizing valve.
 When passing the valve, the liquid undergoes a short (approx. 50 microsec.) high-pressure low-pressure cycle.